-• Looked After and Previously Looked After Children
+Looked After and Previously Looked After Children

 Those children from whom a request for the allocation of a place for a child has been made and who is Looked After Children and all previously looked after children.
 Previously looked after children are children who were looked after, but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order) immediately following having been looked after.
-Those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted
+This also includes those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted

 If a parent or LA (where relevant) wishes to apply under this criterion it is their responsibility to ensure that all relevant paper work is submitted with the application., for example a copy of the relevant order issued by the family court.
-Should a parent
+Should a parent not submit any relevant documentation with their application it will be assumed that the parent does not wish these circumstances to be taken in to account.